signal18/replication-manager/README.md

 __replication-manager__ is an high availability solution to manage MariaDB 10.x GTID replication.

-Goals are topology detection and its monitoring, to enable on-demand slave to master promotion (aka switchover), or electing a new master on failure detection (aka failover).
+Product goals are topology detection and topology monitoring, enable on-demand slave to master promotion (aka switchover), or electing a new master on failure detection (aka failover).
+It enforce best practices to get minimum up to zero lost in most case on failures.

-To perform switchover, preserving data consistency, replication-manager uses a proven mechanism similar to common MySQL failover tools such as MHA:
+To perform switchover, preserving data consistency, replication-manager uses improve workflow similar to common MySQL failover tools such as MHA:

   * Verify replication settings
   * Check (configurable) replication on the slaves
-  * Check for long running queries on master
+  * Check for long running queries and transactions on master
   * Elect a new master (default to most up to date, but it could also be a designated candidate)
   * Put down the IP address on master by calling an optional script
   * Reject writes on master by calling FLUSH TABLES WITH READ LOCK